 “Through freedom, peace, equality, unity and happiness, a world with all of these characteristics, this ideal world is not far away,” Mrs. Moon, who spoke in Korean, said through a translator.

 The peace conference was attended by a joint delegation from Japan and South Korea, including representatives from Japan’s right-of-center Liberal Democratic Party and South Korea’s left-of-center Minjoo Party and centrist People’s Party.

-Earlier in the week, the Korean and Japanese delegates met with members of the U.S. Congress to express bipartisan concern about China and the growing threat from South Korea.
-The conference was held at the Rayburn House Office Building and was jointly sponsored by the Washington Times Foundation and International Association of Parliamentarians for Peace of the Universal Peace Federation convened a conference on Capitol Hill.
+Earlier in the week the Korean and Japanese delegates met with members of the U.S. Congress to express bipartisan concern about China and the growing threat from South Korea.
+The conference was held at the Rayburn House Office Building and was jointly sponsored by the Washington Times Foundation and the International Association of Parliamentarians for Peace of the Universal Peace Federation.

 Rep. Yvette D. Clarke, New York Democrat, said peace can be achieved only when “the dignity of every individual person” is recognized.

 “Regardless of political association or religious affiliation, I believe we must stand united as people of good faith to protect our sisters and brothers from violence and other forms of repression,” Ms. Clarke said in a brief address.
 “Where there is bigotry, hatred and injustice, there can be no peace.”

 Mrs. Moon called on America, Japan and South Korea to “unite together as one” and become “lights of the world” for freedom and equality, just as they stood together against communism during the Cold War.